 We will collaborative efforts with community providers, VA Medical Centers, and Local Government Agencies.
 We will seek funding for our programs that will provide permanent and long-term transitional housing, residential employment services, case management, substance abuse treatment, and outreach to homeless veterans.
 Ultimately, our veterans will successfully transition to permanent housing, and thereby, achieve self-sufficiency.

-OurVets Advocacy and Education program take constructive, positive action on the issue of homelessness and mental illnesses.
-Veterans struggles with the stigmatism of mental illness which is rooted in the fundamental challenges and struggles Veterans faces beyond just being homeless.
+Our Vets Advocacy and Education Program take constructive, positive action on the issue of homelessness and mental Health Veteran’s struggles with the stigmatism of mental Health, which is rooted in the fundamental challenges and struggles Veterans face beyond just being homeless.

 - Issuing concrete calls to action that support involvement and coordinated solutions that would help eliminate homelessness in our community.

-OurVets provides homeless prevention services to its residents.
-These services allow individuals and families to prioritize their limited income to meet their housing needs.
+Our Vets will provide homeless prevention services to its residents.
+These services will allow individuals and families to prioritize their limited income in order to meet their housing needs.

-Each week OurVets residents come to “shop” the pantry for their grocery needs.
-The pantry is stocked every week with a variety of food products – meats, dairy products, fresh produce, non-perishable foods, pasta, juice, breads and much more.
+Each week, Our Vets residents will have the ability to “Shop” at the pantry for their grocery needs.
+The pantry will be stocked weekly with a variety of food products – meats, dairy products, fresh produce, non-perishable foods, pasta, juice, bread, and much more.

-If your school, workplace, church or other organization would like to do a drive to assist our clothes closet, please contact us for details.
+If your school, workplace, church, or other organization would like to do a drive to assist our clothes closet, please contact us for details.